 2017-2018, Biokovo-Neretva region in the Second World War and after the war

 Research has been conducted since 2006.
-The first book was published in October 2017.
-The second book will be published in April 2018 and the third one in 2019.
+The first book was published in October 2017 and the second book in April 2018.
+The third will be published in 2020.

 2017, POW Camp Gripe in Split (1944-1945)